mmuratarat/mmuratarat.github.io/_pages/faq.md

 The numerator $\sum_{i=1}^{n} x_{i}$ is the total number of successes observed in $n$ independent trials. $\hat{p}$ is the observed proportion of successes in the $n$ trials.
 We often call $\hat{p}$ the sample proportion to distinguish it from $p$, the "true" or "population" proportion.

-The fact that the MLE based on n independent Bernoulli random variables and the MLE based on a single binomial random variable are the same is not surprising, since the binomial is the result of $n$ independent Bernoulli trials anyway.
+The fact that the MLE based on $n$ independent Bernoulli random variables and the MLE based on a single binomial random variable are the same is not surprising, since the binomial is the result of $n$ independent Bernoulli trials anyway.
 In general, whenever we have repeated, independent Bernoulli trials with the same probability of success $p$ for each trial, the MLE will always be the sample proportion of successes.
 This is true regardless of whether we know the outcomes of the individual trials or just the total number of successes for all trials.

 #### What is a multinoulli distribution?